 Flow of control in a chaos experiment

-Harness Chaos Engineering (HCE) gives you the flexibility to create elaborate chaos experiments that help create complex, real-life failure scenarios for your applications that can be validated against.
+Harness Chaos Engineering (CE) gives you the flexibility to create elaborate chaos experiments that help create complex, real-life failure scenarios against which you can validate your applications.
 At the same time, the chaos experiments are declarative and can be constructed using the Chaos Studio user interface with no programmatic intervention.

 Run chaos experiments with serial and parallel faults

 Complex chaos experiments can be used for validating the resiliency of the entire application stack as part of a single experiment only.

 An existing chaos experiment may be edited to update the experiment to update it's metadata, faults, schedule, etc.

 Chaos experiments can be exported to save them for later use.
 Although simply creating or running an experiment using the Chaos Studio saves it to be later accessed through the Chaos Experiments sidebar option, you can also download the experiment as a manifest file to your machine or save it in any chaos hub.

 Halting the execution of a chaos experiment safeguards the target applications against any unwanted and unforeseen consequences due to the experiment.
 It immediately stops the execution of an experiment and reverts the target resources to their initial state.